 We will only use your personal data between us for use of your enquiry or when legally permitted.
 The most common uses of your personal data are:

-Where we need to perform the contract between us
+Where we need to perform the contract between us regarding the services you require or have previously had with us

 Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.